shihyuho/jackson-dynamic-filter/README.md

 }
 ```

-If you're using Spring Boot, take a look about [jackson-dynamic-filter-spring-boot-starter](https://github.com/shihyuho/jackson-dynamic-filter-spring-boot-starter)
+If you're using Spring Boot, take a look on [jackson-dynamic-filter-spring-boot-starter](https://github.com/shihyuho/jackson-dynamic-filter-spring-boot-starter)

 ### Using annotation